nokia/SBOM-QA/README.md

 Projects included:

-**1. Go** – A basic Go project, useful for testing minimal setups and ensuring tools correctly handle simple module-based dependencies.

-**2. caddy** – A powerful web server with automatic HTTPS, showcasing plugin-based dependency handling.
+**1. caddy** – A powerful web server with automatic HTTPS, showcasing plugin-based dependency handling.

-**3. fzf** – A command-line fuzzy finder with a lightweight dependency graph, ideal for minimalistic SBOM generation tests.
+**2. fzf** – A command-line fuzzy finder with a lightweight dependency graph, ideal for minimalistic SBOM generation tests.

-**4. hugo** – A complex static site generator, representing large Go applications with many transitive dependencies.
+**3. hugo** – A complex static site generator, representing large Go applications with many transitive dependencies.

 ## Node.js Projects
 The Node.js folder contains five projects that showcase different popular frameworks and libraries used in JavaScript backend and real-time applications: